renswilderom/renswilderom.github.io/python/_posts/2021-11-21-Topic modeling Disneyland reviews.md

 ---
 layout: post
-title: Time series topic models with wine review data
+title: Disneyland as a magical world vs Disneyland as a hassle
 image:
-  path: /assets/img/blog/maksym-kaharlytskyi-3uJt73tr4hI-unsplash.jpg
+  path: /assets/img/blog/bastien-nvs-g3CR0UJ1CyM-unsplash.jpg
 description: >
   Using Scikit-learn and additional Python code to study how the prevalence of certain topics changes over time
 sitemap: false